-Performance rights issued to the Chief Executive and Managing Director Hosting Group (Cloud Services & Government and Data Centres) are cash settled whereas those issued to other Key Management Personnel are equity settled.
+Performance rights issued to the Chief Executive and Managing Director Hosting in FY21 and FY22 are cash settled, whereas the rights issued in FY23 are settled with either cash or equity at the discretion of the Board.
+Performance rights issued to other Key Management Personnel are equity settled.
 Equity settled performance rights, when vested, entitle the participant to an equivalent number of shares.